DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-5/compression.md

 ![](../Audio-Compressor-Ratio-Chart-652x435-1418756899.jpg)

-> Tip : aim for 2–6 dB of gain reduction on peaks with moderate ratios (2:1–4:1).
+> Tip: aim for 2–6 dB of gain reduction on peaks with moderate ratios (2:1–4:1).
 Always compare at equal loudness.

 ---